talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

             without having to wait for processCurrentSolution() to process the entire Students input (which takes long)
                 - I only kept the last 100 students from the initial Students.xlsx and removed the rest above.
                     - Thus there is no Time overlaps conflicts, as was the case in this problem instance's parent
+            - modified Students file:
+                - Students-1.xlsx; initialised to a copy of Students.xlsx
+                    - Made simple changes (1 for each case) to identify what the resulting modificationsDF in ModifiedInputProcessing.processModifiedStudentsData() will look like
+                    - All modifications were made at the end of the file
+                    - Modifications:
+                        - Removed student: 220111511.
+(Had 1 processed course request for MATH134)
+                        - Modified student: 220112040.
+Removed course request for MATH134.
+Added course request for STAT130.
+                        - Modified student: 220112256.
+Added course request for STAT130.
+                        - Added student: 220120001 with 3 processed course requests.

 - 2020-Sem1-CAES-Wvl-no-conflicts
         - This modified problem instance removes the Time Overlap conflicts in its parent instance (2020-Sem1-CAES-Wvl-no-extra-requests)